-On this day in 2014, broadcast journalist and TV personality Barbara Walters retires from ABC News and as co-host of the daytime program “The View.”
+On May 16, 2014, broadcast journalist and TV personality Barbara Walters retires from ABC News and as co-host of the daytime program “The View.”
 In a landmark career that spanned some 50 years on air, the 84-year-old Walters blazed a trail for women in TV news.
 On Walter’s May 16th “View” sendoff, Oprah Winfrey, Diane Sawyer and Katie Couric were among the more than two dozen female broadcasters who appeared on the show to pay tribute to the legendary newswoman.

 Born in Boston on September 25, 1929, Walters, whose father was a night club owner, grew up in Massachusetts, New York City and Miami.
 A graduate of Sarah Lawrence College, Walters worked as a TV writer and producer in New York before joining NBC’s “The Today Show” in 1961 as a writer and, eventually, on-air reporter.
 In 1974, she was named an official co-host of the program, the first woman to hold the job.
 Two years later, Walters became the first woman to co-anchor a nightly network newscast, earning a record $1 million a year.
 However, after experiencing tension with her “ABC Evening News” co-host, Harry Reasoner, and low ratings, Walters left the program in 1978.
 From 1984 to 2004, she was a co-host and producer of the TV newsmagazine “20/20.”
 Additionally, in 1997, she created “The View,” co-hosting the program from its inception until her retirement.